 The formula remained consistent for fifty years, Woolworth was slow to add 15¢ and 20¢ lines, which held wages down.
 The New Deal forced a rethink.
 The new laws imposed minimum wages in key industries, collective bargaining and empowered trade unions.
 This gave the staff a voice.

-Company publicity portrayed a happy workforce.
-But the reality was very different.
-Popular press reports of the extravagance of the 'Woolworth Heirs' caused great resentment.
-The media dubbed Frank Woolworth's heiress granddaughter, Barbara Hutton, 'the poor little rich girl'.
+Contrary to corporate PR portraying a happy workforce, press reports of the extravagance of the 'Woolworth Heirs' caused great resentment.
+The media dubbed Barabara Hutton, Frank Woolworth's granddaughter, 'the poor little rich girl'.

-Barbara's mother Edna had died in tragic circumstances when she was a small girl.
-At twenty-one she had received two legacies, one directly from her grandfather and the other from her mother.
-Her father, Edwin Laws Hutton, encouraged her to sell her large holding of Woolworth stock shortly before the Wall Street crash.
-This effectively ended her link to the firm, and saw her fortune grow as others lost out.
+Barbara's mother Edna had died in tragic circumstances when she was a child.
+At 21 she had received two legacies, one from her grandfather's estate, the other from her late mother's.
+Her father, Edwin Laws Hutton, got her to sell her huge Woolworth stockholding days before the Wall Street Crash, severing her link to the Company, but leaving a bitter taste with investors facing ruin.

-Hutton's lavish parties and failed marriages became the talk of the town.
-Store staff struggled to understand how their bosses could refused to pay them $8 a week and recognise their union when the 'owner' could spend $21,000 on a frock.
-Trade unions exploited this and mobilised the workforce.
+Her parties and love life became the talk of the town.
+Store staff struggled to understand how their bosses wouldn't pay them $8 a week and recognise a Union when the 'owner' could spend $21,000 on a frock.
+Shop Stewards exploited this to mobilize the workforce.

 The rage boiled over in March 1937.
-City centre store staff held sit-ins.
-Placards demanded union recognition and $8 a week.
-The grievances of the '5 & 10¢ girls' received extensive press coverage, including many photos of the makeshift sleeping arrangements on the famous mahogany counters.
+City centre staff held sit-ins, demading Union recognition and $8 a week.
+The woes of the 5 & 10¢ girls hit the headlines, beside photos of clerks sleeping on the famous mahogany counters.

-Savings were required to fund the settlement.
-Secret plans were hatched to halve the number of clerks.
-This lay behind a trial of 'self-selection' at some displays and central cash and wrap desks.
-Early results encouraged the management to go further.
-After 1945 every new store adopted the 'self service' principle, and in 1950 they began to convert existing stores.
+Savings were sought to balance the books.
+Secret plans were hatched to halve the number of clerks by embracing 'self-selection' at some displays and central cash and wrap desks.
+Problems were ironed out during trials.
+By 1945 every new store was self-service, and a rapid project to convert the existing stores began in 1950.

-Ironically, in the final assessment, the increase in wages in the late 1930s resulted in a lower wage bill.
+Ironically the increase in wages in the late 1930s ultimately lowered the wage bill.
 The campaign had won better wages and improved working conditions, but for a much smaller workforce.